siberianfox/tinygwiki/JSON-Request-Objects-and-Transaction-IDs.md

 _This is an experimental page_

 ###JSON Request Objects
+TinyG JSON handling has for a long time now provided an r{} response to commands entered in JSON mode.
 To date, there have been no request objects to wrap an incoming command to TinyG.
 TinyG accepts the following types of commands without any wrappers:

 - Gcode block - e.g. N20 G0 X111.3 Y21.0
 - JSON command - e.g. {"xvm":15000}